 This page is dedicated to conversations about aerodynamics

-There are several sources available concerning fuel savings and aerodynamics and you can spend a lot of time trying to locate them.
+There are several sources available concerning fuel savings and aerodynamics and ycaou can spend a lot of time trying to locate them.
 We offer you some good links here.
 One of my favorites is this one; Cummins MPG Guide.
 In it is a wealth of information for saving fuel dollars.
 Everything from aerodynamics to weather conditions and their effects on your fuel mileage is covered here along with some good ‘rules of thumb’.
 If you have not done so already I highly recommend that you download this document and use it to pick up the fuel saving ‘low hanging fruit’ first, before you dive into upgrading your aerodynamics.

 Now that you have studied the Cummins paper, let’s talk aerodynamics as it relates to trucking.
-The aerodynamic laws of physics are fairly straight forward with the most important part being the fact that as your speed increases above 50 mph the aerodynamics of your truck become increasingly more important.
+The aerodynamic laws of physics are fairly straightforward with the most important part being the fact that as your speed increases above 50 mph the aerodynamics of your truck become increasingly more important.
 A good mathematical explanation can be found here.

 Basically, as your speed increases the aerodynamic drag forces really become THE major player for sucking up fuel dollars.
 One simple solution is to never drive faster then 55 mph, but as simple solutions sometimes do, it’s just not that practical in real life trucking.
-I mean, we not out there trucking for the fun of it (although I honestly have done that) but we make money in trucking moving freight and the more we move the more income we make.
+I mean, we are not out there trucking for the fun of it (although I honestly have done that) but we make money in trucking by moving freight and the more we move the more income we make.
 So right off you are not going to impress me by telling me to slow down.
 We are already regulated to drive only a certain number of hours in a week so if we want to make as much money as we can using our limited time resource then we need to drive as fast as possible.
 But, there is a slight problem with the going faster thing.
 According to the Cummins paper if we drive at 70 mph we'll be losing 0.1 mpg for every mph above 55.
 Doing the math I get that we will only get 5.0 mpg at that speed instead of 6.5 mpg at 55 mph.
 Figuring fuel at $4/gal and a 10,000 mile month it will cost us an extra $1,850 more in fuel driving at mostly 70 mph unless we can improve the aerodynamics somehow.
 Lets investigate.

 Here’s a mental picture that I have developed for understanding the aero-problem of trucking, in this case your basic tractor and 53’ box trailer.
 There are 2 scenarios here.